Emma Tiglao

 Emma Mary Francisco Tiglao (/tl/; born December 8, 1994) is a Filipino actress, model, journalist, news anchor, television presenter, and beauty pageant titleholder who was crowned Miss Grand International 2025.
-She is the second Filipina Miss Grand International, and the first back-to-back winner in the history of the competition, following CJ Opiaza the year prior.
+She is the second Filipina Miss Grand International in the history of the competition, following CJ Opiaza the year prior.

 Tiglao was previously crowned Miss Grand Philippines 2025.
-In 2019, she was also crowned Binibining Pilipinas - Intercontinental 2019, and represented the Philippines at the Miss Intercontinental 2019 pageant in Egypt, where she finished in the top 20.
+In 2019, she was also crowned Binibining Pilipinas Intercontinental 2019, and represented the Philippines at the Miss Intercontinental 2019 pageant in Egypt, where she finished in the top 20.

 Early life and education

 Emma Mary Francisco Tiglao was born on December 8, 1994, as the youngest of four children of Antonio and Isabelita Tiglao in Mabalacat, Pampanga, Philippines.
 Tiglao attended Holy Angel University in Angeles City, and graduated in the dean's list with a degree in International Tourism Management in 2014.
 She then worked as a model-ambassador for a hotel in Cambodia.